OfficeDev/open-xml-docs/docs/how-to-create-a-presentation-document-by-providing-a-file-name.md

 # Create a presentation document by providing a file name (Open XML SDK)

-This topic shows how to use the classes in the Open XML SDK 2.5 to create a presentation document programmatically.
+This topic shows how to use the classes in the Open XML SDK to create a presentation document programmatically.

-To use the sample code in this topic, you must install the [Open XML SDK 2.5](https://www.nuget.org/packages/DocumentFormat.OpenXml/2.5.0).
+To use the sample code in this topic, you must install the [Open XML SDK](https://www.nuget.org/packages/DocumentFormat.OpenXml).
 You must explicitly reference the following assemblies in your project:

 - WindowsBase